This post, written by Kate Wiebe, originally was published on June 19, 2017, on the ICTG blog.

 These efforts have all been tried and failed.
 Instead, they result in the exact opposite of what was intended.
 They prolong and even increase symptoms, as survivors bodies continue to insist on accounting for what's happened.
 As we become more conscious of the far-reaching effects of trauma on persons, families, organizations, and communities, leaders can be more effective in response by recognizing how attending to the effects of trauma permeating our congregations and communities today takes patience, being present, having courage to be honest about what has happened, and being compassionately curious in listening to the surviving individual or collective body express what it needs next for care and restoration.

 In his book, The Body Keeps the Score, traumatologist Bessel van der Kolk says he believes we are on the verge of becoming a "trauma conscious" country.
 In terms of the character and components of congregational care today, I believe we're on the verge of becoming a trauma conscious Church.
 As a Christian, I understand the Church to be the Body of Christ at work in the world today.
 We are becoming conscious of how wounded the Body is, has been, and also the ways the Body can become restored and respond more fully to wounds in the world – adding more good in response to profound sorrow.

 That night, in Santa Barbara, Anne suggested, we allow our tears to wash us, cleanse us, and water the ground at our feet.
 Though a much slower act of response, nevertheless in my experience survivors find it miraculous when, in the presence of caring companions, they find their tears of lament leading everyone toward relief and refreshment.
 Through intentionally caring companionship, we witness over and over again how the path of the Valley of the Shadow of Death leads from a sense of feeling forsaken by God toward a sense of being led beside still waters.

-To learn more and gain restorative strategies for responding to collective trauma among congregations and communities, visit the ICTG training page.
+To learn more and gain restorative strategies for responding to collective trauma among congregations and communities, visit the ICTG congregational resources page.